-I can’t tell you how frequently I hear “my basement never leaked before” from City Wide Group customers in the Toronto area.
-Of course they want to know why it should be leaking now and many hope that perhaps their leak was a onetime aberration and it won’t happen again so they don’t have to do anything right now.
-If there is one thing that I know as a certainty, it is that if your basement has leaked once and has not been repaired by waterproofing, you will have a wet basement again in the future.
+We can’t tell you how frequently we hear “my basement has never leaked before” from customers in the Toronto area.
+Of course they want to know why it would be leaking now and many hope that perhaps their leak is a one-time occurrence.
+If there is one thing we know, it’s that if your home has leaked once and has no basement waterproofing, then you will surely suffer another wet basement.

 Understanding Your Wet Basement

-Let me illustrate using a couple of simple examples.
-When you pour water from one object, say a pitcher, to another, a glass, it fills from the bottom of the glass, the lowest point where it meets resistance, to the top.
-The same is true with your home’s basement.
-The water from the ground or from rainfall and melting snow flows and accumulates at the bottom of the original hole dug to accommodate your home.
-The backfilled ground around your home is always less compacted than the undisturbed surrounding land and the water finds its way to the lowest point- the footing of your foundation.
-There, like the glass, it begins to build up filling the available space.
-If your basement is unfinished you may be able to chart the height that water has reached in the past by examining the efflorescence and water marks visible on the walls.
+When you pour water from one object (a pitcher, etc.) to another (a glass, etc.), it fills from the bottom, the lowest point where it meets resistance, then to the top.
+The same is true with your basement.
+Groundwater or rainfall and melting snow flows then accumulates at the bottom of the original hole dug on the property – your foundation.
+The backfilled ground around your home is less compact than the undisturbed surrounding land and the water will find its way to the lowest point.
+There, the water builds up filling the available space.
+If your basement is unfinished, you can actually chart the height that the water has reached in the past by examining the efflorescence and water marks visible on the walls.

 Builders use various methods to carry the accumulated water away, with the most common method –a weeping tile system.
 Weeping tiles work extremely well, until silt, tree roots, etc. clog them.
 A clog blocks the water from flowing away from your home and starts to build up pressure.